cosmasken/JsWheel/README.md

 # JsWheel
-Using WinWheelJs to create a custom wheel with one image per segement.
+Using WinWheelJs to create a custom wheel with one image per segment.